G4B3R-mini/Block/README.md

     - [ ] currently default instance loaded first, fix so custom instance is first instance loaded, make sure to use runBlocking {} properly (was blocking app last time I tried it)
+- [ ] Extensions
+    - [ ] Decentraleyes settings page not loading correctly, has to do with in-browser settings page (in fenix, separate page that implements EngineView and a couple features, in inferno, goes to new custom tab)

 ## IntentProcessor and ExternalAppBrowser